-If people in your company find image access to be a problem, a DAM could be the answer.
-The top benefits realized by AEC companies with DAM systems are that images become much easier to find and the entire firm has access to marketingapproved images.
-This frees up marketing as a bottleneck in sourcing images across the firm, and can improve overall marketing productivity.
-Most companies find it easier to maintain a unified brand image with companywide, controlled access to high quality graphics.
+If people in your company a problem, a DAM could be the answer.
+The top with DAM systems are that images become much easier to find and that the entire firm has access to This frees up marketing as a bottleneck in sourcing images across the firm, and can improve overall Most companies find it easier to maintain a unified brand image with access to high quality

 Ask your team members to track their image management activities for at least one week-although the more data you can gather, the better.